Bobbyclue/Console-Command-Runner-SF/README.md

 - Two build configs are provided:
   - `Release`: Optimized release build, produces small and fast DLLs with associated PDBs
   - `Debug`: Debug build, produces DLLs and PDBs with full debug info, allowing the use of an interactive debugger

-## Plugin configuration using an `.ini`

-Many CommonLib plugins expose settings through configuration files so that the user can control plugin behavior.
-This template includes [simpleini](https://github.com/brofield/simpleini) which allows you to read settings from the ini file in `contrib\config` (see `Settings.cpp`).

 ## Dependencies